Our world lives, works, and plays on the internet.

 We already discussed the devastating impact malware and ransomware have when they infect a computer system.
 Lost data, frozen systems, and hijacked software are just a few of the problems.

-Although not based on social interactions, Straight Edge Technology still views them as highly prevalent in 2020, especially in small businesses.
+Although not based on social interactions, Straight Edge Technology still views these attacks as highly prevalent in 2021, especially in small businesses.

 Sadly, Pitney Bowes Inc. experienced this first hand.

 Pitney Bowes Inc. helps small businesses with e-commerce, shipping logistics, and mailing services.

 In early 2019, they became victims of a malware attack that encrypted information on some of their systems and affected customer’s ability to access the company’s services.

 Although there was no evidence customer records had been stolen, the malware crippled the company’s servers.
 Customers were not able to upload transactions, access their accounts, or refill their postage.

 When they realized they had been attacked, Pitney Bowes Inc. immediately had their technical team assess and fix the situation.
 They also brought in 3rd-party IT consultants to prevent future attacks.